Small Business Guides

 You’ll need advice about your company’s legal structure

 Not all businesses have the same legal structure – there are different types that are determined by a number of factors.
-Some might be called limited companies, limited liability partnerships or corporations, others could be sole traders or proprietors.
+Some might be called limited companies, limited liability partnerships or corporations, others could be sole proprietors or proprietors.
 These vary from one country to another.

 You should carefully consider each type before deciding which one best suits you.
-For example, you may do business as a sole trader or sole proprietor, working on a self-employed basis and invoicing under your own name.
+For example, you may do business as a sole proprietor or sole proprietor, working on a self-employed basis and invoicing under your own name.
 If this is the case, you might be able to offset some of your living expenses against tax.